akutz/go-generics-the-hard-way/05-internals/02-runtime-type-safety/01-java.md

     jdb -sourcepath ./05-internals/java -classpath ./05-internals/java Main
     ```

-1. Set a breakpoint so the debugger will pause execution after the `ints` list has been efined and values added to it:
+1. Set a breakpoint so the debugger will pause execution after the `ints` list has been defined and values added to it:

     ```bash
     stop at Main:30